kent2664/Student-Directory-app/README.md

 - Save
 When the user click the save button ,It takes name and grade from form.
 Check if the name exists in the records (Set Class).
-If it exists in the records, show an error message; otherwise, save it as a Map object.
+If it exists in the records, show an error message; otherwise, save  it to LocalStorage as a Map object.

     To avoid errors, I used the Promise and setTimeout pattern for this saving function.
     Then, it calculates the average grades.